wujibodie/classical-Chinese-processor/README.md

 YOU WILL NEED
 1. AliCloud and Moonshot API keys, as well as sufficient funds to use them.
      - If you don't have these, go [here]([url](https://www.alibabacloud.com/help/en/model-studio/get-api-key)) and here (https://platform.moonshot.ai/docs/overview) and follow the steps.
 Note that for Qwen, you have the choice between a Chinese or international API key.
 The Chinese key will be cheaper, but requires a Chinese phone         number and ID verification.
 The script is set up for Alicloud's international servers, but you can easily adjust it to the Chinese version.
 Moonshot doesn't                distinguish and also won't require ID verification.
 3. Basic familiarity with running python scripts in terminal.
      - Make sure you have Python installed, as well as all necessary dependencies: pdf2image, openai, and requests.
 Non-Windows users may need to separately install Poppler as well (it installs with Pdf2Image on PC)
 4. A GOOD PDF scan of your document.
 If Qwen can't make any sense of your document (at least ~75-80% accurate) things will break down.
    - If you want to test it, you can upload 1-5 pages of your PDF (converted) in a chat with the OCR-bot here:           https://modelstudio.console.alibabacloud.com/?tab=dashboard#/efm/prompt?modelId=qwen-vl-max
    - There are several processes built in to clean up OCR mistakes, but the bulk of the text needs to be usable for those to work.

 SETUP

-1. **Install Python** (if you don't have it):
+1. **Install Python** (if you don't have it).
-2. **Install this script**:
+2. **Install this script and necessary packages**:
     ```bash
     pip install pdf2image opencv-python openai requests
    git clone [https://github.com/wujibodie/classical-Chinese-processor]
-   cd classical-Chinese-processor
     ```
 3. **Set up API keys**
     ```bash